SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 Storing the access frequency in a `HashMap` like data structure would mean that the space used to store the frequency is directly proportional to the number of keys in the cache.
 This is an opportunity to use a probabilistic data structure like [count-min sketch](https://tech-lessons.in/blog/count_min_sketch/) and make a trade-off between the accuracy of the access frequency and the space used to store the frequency.

-> Count-min sketch (CM sketch) is a probabilistic data structure used to estimate the frequency of events in a data stream.
+> Count-min sketch (CM sketch) is a probabilistic data structure that estimates the frequency of events in a data stream.
 > It relies on hash functions to map events to frequencies, but unlike a hash table, it uses only **sublinear space** at the expense of over-counting some events due to hash collisions.
 The count–min sketch was invented in 2003 by Graham Cormode and S. Muthu Muthukrishnan.

 **CacheD** uses count-min sketch inside the abstraction [FrequencyCounter](https://github.com/SarthakMakhija/cached/blob/main/src/cache/lfu/frequency_counter.rs) to store the frequency for each key.